patrick-nyt/merge-api/SOLUTION.md

 ## merge-api

-This is a basic restful API which return at most max sorted posts combined from two sources.
+This is a restful API which returns at most max sorted posts combined from two sources.
 It has two GET endpoints, /health and /posts.

 ### To build and run (go 1.11+ required):